heethjain21/acm_tcet_website/README.md

 ## Introduction

-This is the website of student chapter of TCET, ACM.
+This is the website of student chapter of TCET, ACM (version 1).
 Since, this is a live project, and we only know a little about security, we are not making the source code public for any possible misuse.

-To visit the website, click the following link: <a href="https://tcet.acm.org">tcet.acm.org</a>

 ## My Role
 <b>Major:</b> Frontend (UI) <br>